- 53 mile electric range

-Before any extra-cost options are added on, the Volt already starts off as well-equipped; it earns extra points for its wide range of available features, quality infotainment, and its innovative powertrain, which brings it to an 8 out of 10.
+Before any extra-cost options are added on, the Volt already starts off well equipped; it earns extra points for its wide range of available features, quality infotainment, and its innovative powertrain, which brings it to an 8 out of 10.
 (Read more about how we rate cars.)

-The Volt LT includes as standard features like automatic climate control, keyless ignition, and an 8.0-inch infotainment screen with Apple CarPlay and Android Auto.
-That infotainment system includes parent company GM’s OnStar system (with a three-month trial) and a 4G LTE hotspot.
+The Volt LT includes as standard features like automatic climate control, keyless ignition, and an 8.0-inch infotainment touchscreen with Apple CarPlay and Android Auto.
+That infotainment system includes parent-company GM’s OnStar system (with a three-month trial) and a 4G LTE hotspot.
 Navigation software can be added for a nominal fee by a dealership, too.

 The Volt Premier is a little swankier with heated leather seats, a heated steering wheel, Bose audio, and a wireless charging pad that works with certain devices.

 Those features are generally offered on the Volt LT at an extra cost, but only the Volt Premier is available with some important safety tech.
-The Driver Confidence I package includes automatic high beam headlights, forward collision warnings, blind zone monitors, and rear cross traffic alerts.
+The Driver Confidence I package includes automatic high beam headlights, forward-collision warnings, blind-spot monitors, and rear cross traffic alerts.
 The Driver Confidence II package goes further with automatic emergency braking.
-A so-equipped Volt can be pricey—nearly $40,000—but it’s worth remembering that there’s currently a $7,500 federal rebate and many states and municipalities offer their own incentives.
+A so-equipped Volt can be pricey—nearly $40,000—but it’s worth remembering that there’s currently a $7,500 federal tax credit and many states and municipalities offer their own incentives.

 2018 Chevrolet Volt